SharanRav/sharanrav.github.io/_pages/about.md

 I am a Robotics Controls Lead and a Georgia Tech Ph.D.
 Robotics grad specializing in **Autonomous Surgical Intervention**, **Physical AI**, and **Real-time Control**.

 My research bridges the gap between high-level AI perception and low-level mechanical control, specifically for **micro-scale medical robotics**.
 Currently, I lead a multidisciplinary engineering team in industry, deploying **GPU-accelerated perception models** and **autonomous navigation systems** on Edge-AI hardware for **UAVs**.
+I'm passionate about translating surgical robotics from lab to clinical practice

 I received my PhD in Robotics from Georgia Tech advised by Jaydev P. Desai, and my Masters' in Electrical and Mechanical Engineering and a Bachelor's in Mechanical Engineering and Computer Science from the same university.